Petrel Point Nature Reserve

 Showy lady's slipper

 The meadow marshes support a diverse community of carnivorous plants, including horned bladderworts, sundews and pitcher plants.
-Orchid lovers will find showy lady's slippers, rose pogonia, grass-pink, purple fringed orchids and broad-leaved twayblade scattered throughout the reserve.
+Orchid lovers will find showy lady's slippers, rose pogonia, grass-pink, small purple-fringed orchids and broad-leaved twayblade scattered throughout the reserve.

 Due to the delicacy of the plant life at Petrel Point, visitors must explore from the walkways provided.
 The boardwalk is currently undergoing repairs in some sections, which have been generously supported by TD Friends of the Environment Foundation.